 After reaching China in 520, he went to the Shaolin monastery on Mount Shao Shik.
 Here he began teaching Buddhism to Chinese monks.
 Daruma's strict discipline and intense physical training soon exhausted the monks.
 In order to prepare the monks for the rigorous discipline, Daruma began to train them from the books of Yi-Jnn Knong (perfecting the body) and Si Shim Kyong (perfecting the spirit).
 The training system used was aimed at freeing the trainees from all prejudice and thus contributed to their inner self-purification.
 Among other things, the monks daily practiced Shnng Pa Lo-han - 18 sets of hand movements imitating the poses of 18 different idols of the monastery.
 As a result, the monks became some of the strongest fighters in China.

 There is very little verified evidence to support this story.
-A careful summary of the historical facts suggests that Daruma actually arrived in China in the middle of the sixth century during the Liang dynasty.
+A careful summary of the historical facts suggests that Daruma did indeed arrive in China in the middle of the sixth century during the Liang dynasty.
 At first he was going to teach Buddhism to Emperor Mu Rong Kwang Zhdu, but later he refused the invitation to the palace and went to the small state of Wu Yi located in the north of China, where he was invited to teach King Myong Je.
 For reasons unknown, Daruma also declined this invitation, Arriving at the Shaolin monastery, he lived there for nine years until his death.

 Between the first century B.C. and the sixth century A.D.
 Korean peninsula was divided into three kingdoms: Silla, Goguryeo, and Baekje.
 The smallest of the Silla kingdoms was constantly under threat of attack from its stronger northern and western neighbors.